fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.RedisCache/v1.1.10/Export-AzureRmRedisCache.md

 PS C:\>Export-AzureRmRedisCache -ResourceGroupName "ResourceGroup13" -Name "RedisCache06" -Prefix "blobprefix" -Container "https://mystorageaccount.blob.core.windows.net/container18?sv=2015-04-05&sr=c&sig=HezZtBZ3DURmEGDduauE7pvETY4kqlPI8JCNa8ATmaw%3D&st=2016-05-27T00%3A00%3A00Z&se=2016-05-28T00%3A00%3A00Z&sp=rwdl"
 ```

-This command exports data from an azure_2 Redis Cache instance into the container that is specified by the SAS URL.
+This command exports data from an Azure Redis Cache instance into the container that is specified by the SAS URL.

 ## PARAMETERS